Chas Smash: Music career

+However, Smyth has still been partially involved with some of the band's projects, such as their collective 2019 autobiography Before We Was We and the accompanying miniseries adaptation in 2021.
+He also appeared with Suggs, Barson, Bedford, and Woodgate at the Camden Walk Of Fame in March 2020.

 Personal life

 Smyth became a Freemason in 1994.

 After being a couple since their teen years, Smyth and his wife of 28 years, Joanna Brown, separated in 2005.
 He has three grown-up children from the marriage: Caspar, Milo, and Eloise.
 He appeared with Eloise at the 2012 Q Awards ceremony.

 After his marriage ended, Smyth started to practise transcendental meditation.
 He also spent time in rehab in Arizona, and moved to Ibiza in 2008.

+In January 2017, Smyth was diagnosed with a cancerous tumour and, after having it removed, went through a six week procedure of radiotherapy starting in March.
+On August 11, he announced on Facebook that he had gotten "the all clear".